heuralux/.github/profile/README.md

 ## Welcome to Heuralux

-Heuralux builds practical AI, machine-learning, and data tools for the businesses and people who could use a sharp tool but don't have a software team on staff.
+Heuralux provides practical AI, machine-learning, and data tools for the businesses and people who could use a sharp tool but don't have a software team on staff.
 The aim is straightforward: take a real problem and build something that genuinely helps — without the buzzwords or the AI you don't actually need.